isc-projects/kea/doc/guide/dhcp4-srv.rst

    "Dhcp4": { "lease-database": { "max-reconnect-tries" : number-of-tries, ... }, ... }

-If the server is unable to reconnect to the database after making the maximum number of attempts the server will exit.
-A value of zero (the default) disables automatic recovery and the server will exit immediately upon detecting a loss of connectivity (MySQL and Postgres only).
-For Cassandra, Kea uses a Cassandra interface that connects to all nodes in a cluster at the same time.
+If the server is unable to reconnect to the database after making the maximum number of attempts, the server will exit.
+A value of zero (the default) disables automatic recovery and the server will exit immediately upon detecting a loss of connectivity (MySQL and PostgreSQL only).
+For Cassandra, Kea uses an interface that connects to all nodes in a cluster at the same time.
 Any connectivity issues should be handled by internal Cassandra mechanisms.